Vertere Acoustics MG-1 MkII Turntable Review

 James Michael Hughes takes this beautiful high-end turntable, arm and cartridge combination for a spin…

 From USD $9,995 to $15,495

 MG stands for Magic Groove – conjuring visions of a turntable seducing listeners with a combination of crisply focused dynamics and smooth, easy clarity!

-Designed by legendary Roksan founder Touraj Moghaddam, Vertere's MG-1 retails at £9,900 with SG-PTA tonearm and sits above the entry-level DG-1 model, which costs less than a third of this.
+Designed by legendary Roksan founder Touraj Moghaddam, Vertere's MG-1 retails from $9,995 to $15,495 with SG-PTA tonearm and sits above the entry-level DG-1 model, which costs less than a third of this.

 The MG-1 is made from two slabs of 20mm thick clear acrylic, measuring 468x384x155mm, arranged in two tiers with nine decoupling points.
-While clear acrylic is the standard finish, there's the option of Metallic Black, Metallic Pearlescent White or Metallic Champagne for £1,000 extra.
+While clear acrylic is the standard finish, there's the option of Metallic Black, Metallic Pearlescent White or Metallic Champagne for an additional cost.
 It feels hefty at 14kg but is no Technics SL-1000R in terms of sheer bulk and weight.

 To quote Vertere, the “Techno mat is a two-layer mat comprising a randomly fibrous top layer bonded onto a cork/polymer compound layer.
 The top layer provides the record with an almost air-like cushioned support.
 This air cushion keeps the inherent properties and characteristics of the vinyl record unchanged.
 The lower layer provides the required interface and connection to the platter in an inert manner.
 The two, in combination, create the most neutral support for the vinyl record possible.”